SMSourov/BingWallpaperPs/README.md

 - Deepin (Tested on AcroLinux 22.11.02 having Deepin 20.6 environment.
 I don't know why but it is not working in Deepin 20.8.)
 - LXDE (Tested on Fedora LXDE 36.)
 - LXQt (Tested on Lubuntu 22.04.)
+However, the notification system was not checked for all desktop environments.
+I'll check that in the future, probably in the first/second week of January 2023.

+The plans I've right now,
+- Check whether the image exist or not.
+If it exist, it is surely applied.
+After downling the picture, the powershell script applies it as the wallpaper immediately.
+So skip the downloading and applying process.
+(All OS)
+- Save the download link so that the user can download the file easily in the future.
+(All OS)
+- Add support for XFCE.
+I don't have any intention to add support for this desktop environment.
+But, as this is one of the most popular desktop environments, I've a plan on adding support for this environment.

 This is a forked project.
 This was forked from [caressofsteel](https://github.com/caressofsteel/bingwallpaper).
 I've made my own changes to enhance the functionality of the program.